 According to the Manatee County’s “How Will We Grow” report (2013), multiple studies have cited Parrish as a future growth and activity center, much like Lakewood Ranch and Lake Flores.

 The property that is intended to become Gamble Creek Village is the largest, non-government, non-mining owned parcel in private ownership in Manatee County.
-It is more than 9-square miles (3 miles on a side) or 5,940 acres, roughly the size of the well-known community, Celebration, outside of Orlando.
+It is 8-square miles or 5,040 acres, roughly the size of the well-known community, Celebration, outside of Orlando, or locally, the City of Palmetto.
 It is well outside of the county’s coastal high hazard area and does not impact the Lake Manatee watershed, a principal source of the region's drinking water.

 With no remaining developable tracts as large as even 3,000 acres, the Gamble Creek Village property likely represents the last opportunity for the County to systematically plan for future growth in the area with the creation of a new economically self-sufficient, master-planned community and activity center in Northeast Manatee County, and acreage to preserve significant natural features and viable agricultural tracts.